abenori/TeX2img/README.md

 * BMP
 * EMF

-This was originally developed by Yusuke Terada (until Version 1.2).
+This was originally made by Yusuke Terada (until Version 1.2).

 ## Requirement
 * Windows Vista or later.